valerie-ducret/pyx_COV19/README.md

 # A projet to detect COVID-19 from X-rays using Convolutional Neural Networks.
 ** A journey with artificial intelligence in service of medical diagnosis **

-This project was performed during a Bootcamp Data Science training with DataScientest.
+This project was performed during a Bootcamp Data Science training with DataScientest, by Kevin Pame and Valerie Ducret.
 It is above all a didactic project that finally occurs to be really performant, by predicting 100% of Covid X-rays from the testing set.
-By deploying a web application using Streamlit, we hope that other would be able to learn computer vision for their own project or to understand how a neural network works.
+By deploying a web application using Streamlit, we hope that others would be able to learn what is computer vision, to understand how a neural network works, or use some of this work for their own data science project.

 To see the app >>
 https://share.streamlit.io/valerie-ducret/pyx_cov19/main/xray_app.py